so-w-on/so-w-on.github.io/_posts/2023-11-30-Return Oriented Programming.md

+# Introduction
+A Simple Buffer Overflow is useful when The NX and ASLR protections aren't activated.
+This is pretty much only possible in CTF pwn challenges.
+These protections have become much more commun, which is why Binary Experts have found new ways to bypass them.
+ROP or Return-Oriented Programming is one of these techniques.

 Return-Oriented Programming is a technique that consists in using code pre-existing in the binary and chaining it together to form a desired chain of commands that will perform the desired instructions.
 > As an example of pre-existing code, we have the "/bin/sh" command, the "system" function ...

-## Gadgets
+# Gadgets
 These chunks of "pre-existing code" are known as `gadgets`.
 A gadget, is code that exists in the program itself or in the libraries used by the program.
 It has the following form: `[instruction sequence]; ret`.
 : These are gadget examples: `pop eax; ret`, `add eax, ebx; pop ebx; ret`, ...

-To find usable gadgets along with their addresses, use the following:
+To find usable gadgets in the binary file along with their addresses, use the following:

 ```bash
 $ ROPgadget --binary bin_file